cabalcx/conduct/README.md

   - Most decisions can be brought to a vote with a quorum of at least half the chat membership.
   - Decisions may pass with a simple plurality; Bans and suspensions of members require a majority.

-# How to hangout on discord

-Use the sidebar on the left to find a topic you're interested in.
-Join the voice channels to hangout with other members!
-It's a great way to collab and riff off each other.
-Try to stay on topic, and if the channel topic doesn't make sense, resort to #general-and-banter

 # Use the bots!